jayzheng98/jayzheng98.github.io/_projects/project1.md

    - *Use Socket functions to relay the remaining data interactions of "AM mode"*
  - ***UM (User data transmission)***
    - *Locate the targeted data package in the flow through obvious features such as length*
-   - *Conduct manipulation based on the cyphertext*
+   - *Conduct manipulation on the cyphertext*

 # Experiment
 <hr>